berke-celikel/berke-celikel.github.io/_posts/2024-09-01-smurfit-westrock-v-venezuela-icsid-arbitration.md

 Still, the central legal questions weren’t novel.

-- **Was there an expropriation?** Yes.
+- **Was there an unlawful expropriation?** Yes.
 The tribunal found Venezuela’s seizure met the classic criteria: deprivation of assets, no due process, no compensation.
 - **Was Smurfit treated fairly?** No. The measures were opaque and discriminatory—violating the standard of fair and equitable treatment.
 - **Were repatriation rights breached?** Yes again.
 Venezuela restricted the transfer of dividends in violation of **Article 5** of the Treaty (Smurfit Westrock, 2024).